 If the Covid-19 virus is not wiped out in the U.S., there is a high probability that Covid-19 will continue traveling within the community or be reintroduced as people begin to travel.
 These viral remnants increase the likelihood of a mutated version of Covid-19 resurfacing and restarting the pandemic.

 Many Americans have been pushing off surgeries and doctor visits in large part due to their fear of the coronavirus.
-Additionally, as part of risk management to ensure that hospitals were not overrun, at times hospitals, local governments and state governments suspended nonessential surgeries and treatments.
+Additionally, as part of risk management, hospitals, local governments and state governments suspended nonessential surgeries and treatments.
 That the crisis does not seem to be coming to a close anytime soon means that social distancing measures and the need for remote medicine may continue far into the future.
 Rather than going back to traditional doctor visits, telehealth will probably continue to expand.
 Already, there is bipartisan support for making the telehealth expansion permanent even after the pandemic is over.
 This crisis is ushering us into a new age.

 Technology continues to develop.
 High-speed internet infrastructure has allowed for video calls to replace normal audio calls.
 Virtual checkups connect patients to providers and providers to other providers.
 Even before Covid-19, video conferencing was already being used in ambulances between EMTs and neurologists for stroke victims.
 With Medicare taking up telehealth as a legitimate form of care, expect virtual checkups to increase.

 In this new age, physicians may need to hand over more of the initial diagnostic inspections to the patients.
 Companies like TytoCare already sell self-healthcare devices that can be connected to smartphones.
-Hard diagnostic data can be taken on body temperature, heart and lung sounds, throat images, skin images, and abdomen sounds and sent to physicians for further inspection.
+Hard diagnostic data can be taken on body temperature, heart and lung sounds, throat images, skin images, and abdomen sounds, which can be sent to physicians for further inspection.
 Smart watches provide electrocardiogram (ECG) readings.
-Other devices, like Leman Micro Devices (LMDs) V-sensor, allows patients to measure their blood pressure, respiration rate, and blood oxygen level.
-Once the data is received and analyzed, physicians can make decisions about the next treatment steps without ever having met the patients in person.
+Other devices, like Leman Micro Devices (LMDs) V-sensor, allow patients to measure their blood pressure, respiration rate, and blood oxygen level.
+Once the data is received and analyzed, physicians can make decisions about the next steps without ever having met the patients in person.

 Physicians, themselves, may soon be removed from the patient diagnostics.
 Deep learning systems are advancing quickly in medical diagnostics with startling results.
 An example was given by a study in 2016 of a deep-learning neural network that was used to diagnose diabetic retinopathy.
-128,000 retinal images were evaluated by opthamologists and then were used to train Artificial Intelligence (AI) to recognize retinal abnormalities.
-After the training, the AI’s algorithm was able to correctly diagnose retinopathy at the same rates as the opthamologists.
+Ophthamologists evaluated 128,000 retinal images ; then they used those images to train Artificial Intelligence (AI) to recognize retinal abnormalities.
+After the training, the AI’s algorithm was able to correctly diagnose retinopathy at the same rates as the ophthamologists.
 In another example, DeepGene, an advanced artificial intelligence cancer type classifier, was able to outperform three widely-adopted existing classifiers.
 Computers are already surpassing physicians in a number of diagnostic areas, and with the rate of development, and some extra money to incentivize the field, AI systems will take over pathology diagnostics.

 As healthcare device add-ons for our smartphones continue to improve along with AI algorithms, the need to visit physicians face to face will decrease dramatically.
-The devices will take the initial data, send it to their provider who will feed the data into an algorithm, which then will provide a treatment plan or request additional tests.
-Even for testing, a doctor’s visit may not be necessary, as we have seen with the advent of drive-thru Covid-19 testing services.
-Fluids like urine can be collected at home and dropped off or sent to a testing facility.
+The devices take the initial data, send it to their provider who feed the data into an algorithm.
+The algorithm then provides a treatment plan or request additional tests.
+Even for testing, visiting a doctor’s office is not necessary, as we have seen with the advent of drive-thru Covid-19 testing services.
+Fluids, like urine, can be collected at home and dropped off or sent to a testing facility.
 Even microsamples of blood can be collected at home.
 For preliminary tests these methods may be sufficient.
 To eliminate the possibility of improperly collected samples or fraud, blood samples could also be collected at drive-thru testing facilities by appointment.

 Of course, physicians will not be eliminated, just pushed to a distance.
 No matter how many tests can be done at home, the most advanced tests will have to be done at medical centers.
 No matter how much AI can do, physicians will be required to double check any treatment advised.
 Computers assist surgeons, but they are not yet at the level to replace surgeons.
 With these advances, though, the human traffic in direct contact with healthcare providers could decrease significantly.

 Benefits could also include reduced time off from work, less time commuting, and more time spent with families.
-During treatment, nurses and physicians could remotely check on vitals while the patient is at home, rather than require admittance into a hospital, which would free up capacity at the hospital and could potentially save the patient from getting sick with a pathogen present at the hospital.
+During treatment, nurses and physicians could remotely check on vitals while the patient is at home.
+Consequently, these remote checks freed up capacity at hospitals, potentially saving the patient from getting sick with a pathogen present at the hospital.